kubevault/prometheus-exporter/docs/concepts/README.md

 - What is KubeVault?
   - [Overview](/docs/concepts/what-is-kubevault.md).
 Provides a conceptual introduction to KubeVault operator, including the problems it solves and its use cases.
   - [Operator architecture](/docs/concepts/architecture.md).
-Provides a high level illustration of vault operator architecture.
+Provides a high level illustration of KubeVault operator architecture.